LQF2020/node-restful-api-swagger/README.md

 DB_TEST_URI=mongodb://localhost:27017/node-restful-shop-test
 ```

+Please make sure mongoDB Server service is installed and running on your localhost:27017.

+Alternatively, if you would like to connect DB remotely, just change DB URIs in `.env` file.

-For more details about MongoDB, click [here](https://www.mongodb.com/).
+> For more details about MongoDB, click [here](https://www.mongodb.com/).

+Default DB URIs as follows, feel feel to change it based on your need.

 ## 4. Setting environment file `.env`.